-- Single-Lane type: one entry point detector and one exit point detector. - Y-Lane type: two entry point detectors and one exit point detector. - Dual-Lane type: two entry point detectors and two exit point detectors.
+- Single-Lane type: one entry point detector and one exit point detector. - Y-Lane type: two entry point detectors and one exit point detector. - Dual-Lane type: two entry point detectors and two exit point detectors. - Tandem-Lane type: single entry point with two menu point detectors, one in front of the other, a single exit point detector. - Mobile Order/Wait Areas: vehicle detection is off to the side of a lane, or in a reserved parking spot designated by the restaurant/store.
+Fig. 1.4 shows two Wait Areas and two Mobile Order spots.

-Figures 1.4, 1.5 and 1.6 illustrate possible examples of typical drive-thru layouts.
+Figures 1.4, 1.5, 1.6 and 1.7 illustrate possible examples of typical drive-thru layouts.
 Detection points (indicated by the circular yellow markers) can be installed at various strategic locations.
 You can label each detection point on your Dashboard.
 Commonly used examples are: Arrival, Greet, Menu, Order, Cashier, Pay, Present, Service, Mobile Order, Wait Area.